simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 6. **Maintain an Information Security Policy**: The establishment of a comprehensive **information security policy** is essential.
 This policy addresses the security practices and procedures that personnel and systems handling cardholder data should follow.
 This provides a clear framework for maintaining security and ensures that all relevant stakeholders are aligned with the organization's security objectives.

-By achieving these **core objectives** of PCI-DSS, organizations can create a robust foundation for **securing payment card data**, fostering **customer trust**, complying with **regulations**, and **mitigating the risk** of data breaches.
+By achieving these **core objectives** of PCI-DSS, organizations can create a robust foundation for **securing payment card data**, building **customer trust**, complying with **regulations**, and **mitigating the risk** of data breaches.

 ## The Scope of PCI-DSS

 PCI-DSS compliance extends to all entities that store, process, or transmit payment card data.
 This includes merchants, service providers, financial institutions, and any entity involved in payment card transactions.
-Compliance is not a one-time event; it requires ongoing adherence to the standard's requirements.
+Compliance isn't a one-time event; it requires ongoing adherence to the standard's requirements.

 ### Levels of Compliance